Our leadership team

 Prior to working for the Ministry, Zoe was seconded from the Ministry of Social Development to work as Director of the Ministerial Inquiry into Novopay.
 She was appointed to the Ministry’s Leadership Team as the Director of the Secretary’s Office on 1 June 2014.

 Prior to this Zoe has held a range of senior roles in the Ministry of Social Development, including General Manager – Care and Protection Support in the Child, Youth and Family Service and General Manager Strategy and Service Development in Work and Income.

 Zoe has a Bachelor of Laws from Auckland University.

-Ellen started with the Ministry of Education as Deputy Secretary Strategy, Planning and Governance on 28 May 2015.
-In this role Ellen is responsible for; the update of the Education Act, the Review of Funding Systems, business strategy, education system stewardship, planning and governance, risk and assurance, legal services, communications, ministerial services and support for the Chief Executive.
+Jeff was seconded to the role of acting Deputy Secretary Strategy, Planning and Governance in June 2017.
+In this role Jeff is responsible for business strategy, education system stewardship, planning and governance, risk and assurance, legal services, communications and ministerial services.

 Raukura/Chief Advisor Te Ao Māori: Dr Wayne Ngata